hashicorp/nomad/website/source/intro/vs/swarm.html.md

 common drivers.

-Docker Swarm provides API compatibility with their remote API, which focuses on the container abstraction.
-Nomad uses a higher-level abstraction of jobs.
+Docker Swarm provides API compatibility with their remote API, which focuses on the container abstraction, but also higher-level abstractions like services and tasks, providing a self-contained unique experience for Devs and Ops as well.
+Nomad also uses a higher-level abstraction of jobs.
 Jobs contain task groups, which are sets of tasks.
 This allows more complex applications to be expressed and easily managed without reasoning about the individual containers that compose the application.

-The architectures also differ between Nomad and Docker Swarm.
+Not surprisingly, both Nomad and Docker Swarm share modern design principles.
-Nomad does not depend on external systems for coordination or storage, is distributed, highly available, and supports multi-datacenter and multi-region configurations.
+No external dependencies for coordination or storage, distributed, highly available, multi-datacenter support, multi-region configurations.

-By contrast, Swarm is not distributed or highly available by default.
+As Docker Swarm, Nomad is distributed and highly available by default.
-External systems must be used for coordination to support replication.
+No need to use external systems for coordination to support replication.
+Plus, you get TLS-level security out-of-the-box in Docker Swarm.
 When replication is enabled, Swarm uses an active/standby model, meaning the other servers cannot be used to make scheduling decisions.
-Swarm also does not support multiple failure isolation regions or federation.
+Swarm also did not support multiple failure isolation regions or federation, untile the new filtering ability with labels.